kentrikos/aws-bootstrap/README.md

 # Kentrikos Bootstrap for CloudHub-based environments

-This repo serves as the entry-point for Kentrikos and to create a enterprise Cloud Hub environment with Kubernetes cluster(s) in the AWS cloud.
+This repo serves as the entry-point for Kentrikos and to create an enterprise Cloud Hub environment with Kubernetes cluster(s) in the AWS cloud.
 It contains all needed instructions to setup an automated environment where you can deploy your application in a Kubernetes cluster.

 ![Architecture](images/Kentrikos.png)